 Unlike other magnetic sensor technologies, GMR sensing elements gradually saturate at high fields, rather than suddenly becoming unresponsive.
 This allows over-field sensing if high accuracy is not required, such as detecting tamper fields or high fault currents.
-The linear range is up to 10 Oe, which corresponds to an output value of 100, but the sensor typically does not saturate until 15 Oe and the digital resolution extends to 255, which allows measurements all the way to saturation.
+The linear range is 1 mT for the SM124 and 4 mT for the SM125 and correspond to output values of 100.
+However, the sensors typically do not saturate until 110% to 120% of the linear range.
+The digital resolution extends to 255, which allows measurements all the way to saturation.